Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

-We reserve the right to keep the data for a longer period of time if we believe it is necessary to prevent fraud or future abuse, if required by law, or for legitimate purposes, such as analysis of non-personally-identifiable data, or if we are required to do so by law.
+We reserve the right to keep the data for a longer period of time if we believe it is necessary to prevent fraud or future abuse, if required by law, or for legitimate purposes, such as the analysis of non-personally-identifiable data, or if we are required to do so by law.
 All retained data will remain subject to the terms of this Privacy Policy.
 The data can be keept for 2 weeks more at the maximum, in case of a server failure or any other problem.
-After this time, the data will be deleted definitely if it is technically possible.
+After this time, the data will be deleted definitely, if it is technically possible.

 ### Data Portability